Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: Introduction

+Lang modified the heuristic approach of Manin and also proposed the following conjecture \cite[Conjecture 3]{lang.conj.dio}: {\it Let $E$ be an elliptic curve defined over $\rat$.
+We can find a basis $\{P_{1}, \ldots, P_{r}\}$ for the torsion-free part of $E(\rat)$ satisfying}

-{\it where $c$ is an absolute constant and $\epsilon$ is a function which does not depend on the rank and $\epsilon(\F)$ tends to 0 as $\F$ tends to infinity.}
+{\it where $c$ is an absolute constant and $\epsilon$ is a function which does not depend on the rank, and $\epsilon(\F)$ tends to 0 as $\F$ tends to infinity.}

-On the other hand, from the proof of the Weak Mordell-Weil theorem we know that, for all $n \geq 1$, the $n$-torsion part of the Tate-Shafarevich group is finite.
+Furthermore, from the proof of the Weak Mordell-Weil theorem, we know that, for all $n \geq 1$, the $n$-torsion part of the Tate-Shafarevich group is finite.
 It is conjectured that the whole Tate-Shafarevich group is finite; the conjecture is known for certain elliptic curves with complex multiplication (\cite{rubin1987}) and certain modular elliptic curves (\cite{kolyvagin1989}).
-D. Goldfeld and L. Szpiro \cite{goldfeld-szpiro} suggested the following bound for the order of the Tate-Shafarevich group $\Sha(E/K)$ of an elliptic curve, in terms of the conductor. {\it Let $E$ be an elliptic curve defined over a field $K$, which can be a number field or a function field.
+Goldfeld and Szpiro \cite{goldfeld-szpiro} suggested the following bound for the order of the Tate-Shafarevich group $\Sha(E/K)$ of an elliptic curve, in terms of the conductor: {\it Let $E$ be an elliptic curve defined over a field $K$, which can be a number field or a function field.
 Then, for every $\epsilon >0$,